FOCUS ON... COATING METHODS

 - Scanning Electron Microscopy (SEM): Non-conductive samples are coated with conductive metals (e.g., gold, platinum)

-to prevent charging and improve image quality. - Microelectronics: Creation of thin films and multilayer structures in semiconductor devices.
+- Microelectronics: Creation of thin films and multilayer structures in semiconductor devices.

 - Optics and Photonics: Deposition of functional and anti-reflective coatings.